vivektara24/Sim-to-Real-Reinforcement-Learning-for-Robotic-Arm-Control-in-Radiochemical-Workflows/README.md

 #### _Simulation Enviroment_

+Training reinforcement learning policies on physical robots is impractible due to time, wear, and saftey constraints.
+Traditional CPU-based simulators often struggle to meet the compuational demands of high fidelity physics, complex sensor models, and large-sclae parallelization.
+Isaac Lab offers a .

+The direct worklow in Isaac Lab is desinged to expose fine-grained control over simulation and learning pipleines

 #### _Real-to-Sim Modeling_

 Two strategies are employed to address the real-to-sim gap: A Bayseian Optimzation based robot autotunign module and domain randomizatoion.